revinate/unification/styleguide-markdown.md

 - Modals use standard bootstrap modal markup.
 - `.modal-sm` and `.modal-lg` are used for small and large modals.
 Modals are medium-sized by default.
+- Small modals may have no more than 2 Calls to Action.
+- If a modal contains a Delete action, use `.btn-delete` to apply appropriate styles and float it to the left.

     @example